excalq/tupac/README.md

 ## Appendix

 ### <a name="config-sudo"></a>Configuring Sudo
-  **Warning:** Be extremely careful monkeying with /etc/sudoers, by the way.
+  **Warning:** Be extremely careful monkeying with /etc/sudoers!!!
 It's easy to lock yourself out of your system.

-  Always use [visudo](http://www.gratisoft.us/sudo/visudo.man.html) to edit /etc/sudoers.
+  For saftey, always use [visudo](http://www.gratisoft.us/sudo/visudo.man.html) to edit /etc/sudoers.
 It detects errors when you update the file.

   **Debian/Ubuntu 10.04+ users:** Add all sudo configuration content to /etc/sudoers.d/tupac instead of /etc/sudoers